Ehanlion/mist_obsidian/_Templates/_Format Testings.md

 > This is much more readable on phone

-1. asdf
-2. sdsads

-- 1231
-- 123213
-- 1322131

-Note that these all merge together

-	But not this one

-Tables are really easy to add, just use the '|' character:

 | Column 1     | Column 2      |     |
 | ------------ | ------------- | --- |